The village sign at Great Walsingham in Norfolk depicts a squirrel. The inspiration

 Harling since having the manor here from the sixteenth century.

-Right: The village sign at South Lopham in Norfolk depicts a spider, strictly speaking
+Above right: The village sign at South Lopham in Norfolk depicts a spider, strictly

 rare spider that can be found at nearby Redgrave and Lopham Fen.
 Arachnids don’t